 Even though NC follows contributory negligence laws, the reality is that a North Carolina jury who is sympathetic to a plaintiff may be willing to award money in spite of these laws since most of these cases are decided in front of a jury and not a judge.
 However, juries are instructed by the judge at the close of trial to follow the law, so juror sympathy cannot be relied on for an injury victim’s recovery.
 Most personal injuries cases are settled before trial with insurance companies who will often offer money to settle to avoid a larger jury verdict if they think your lawyer can convince a jury of his/her client’s position.

 Do other states use Contributory Negligence in Personal Injury Cases?

 No, in fact, NC is only one of seven states that still uses contributory negligence to determine liability.
 In other states, like Florida, they use comparative negligence to determine how to compensate injured parties.
 In Florida, if you are 25% responsible for your own injuries, then the defendant is liable for 75% of your injuries and the other 25% is your responsibility.
 If interested you can read more information on Florida law from Attorney Tina Willis, a well-respected Florida Personal Injury Lawyer Steven Sweat and West Virginia Personal Injury Lawyer Jeffery L. Robinette.

 NC Personal Injury cases can be complicated.
 Legal standards, questions about settlement, future medical treatment, and value of pain & suffering are issues that need to be discussed with an NC Personal Injury Lawyer.
-The Bishop Law Firm represents NC Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
+The Bishop Law Firm represents Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 Call us today for a free case evaluation, (919) 615-3095.